 What Can You Do at Home for Sciatica?

 Between physiotherapy sessions, staying gently active is important.
 Avoid prolonged sitting or bed rest, as these can actually worsen symptoms.
 Walking, gentle stretching, and the home exercises prescribed by your physiotherapist can help maintain progress.
 Applying ice to the affected area during the first 48 to 72 hours of a flare-up may help reduce inflammation, while heat can be soothing for chronic muscle tightness.
-Your physiotherapist will provide specific guidance tailored to your condition.
+Your physiotherapist will show you which movements to keep doing, what to avoid for now, and how to adjust based on your symptoms.

 How Phoenix Rehab Treats Sciatica

 At Phoenix Rehab in Burnaby, our physiotherapists have extensive experience treating sciatica and related spinal conditions.
-We take an integrated approach, combining manual therapy, exercise-based rehabilitation, and patient education.
-Because our clinic also includes chiropractors, massage therapists, acupuncturists, and kinesiologists, we can coordinate multi-disciplinary care when your condition benefits from a team approach.
+We combine manual therapy, exercise-based rehabilitation, and patient education.
+If your case would benefit from chiropractic care, massage therapy, acupuncture, or kinesiology, we can coordinate those services under one roof.
 Most patients with sciatica begin to feel improvement within the first few weeks of consistent treatment.

 Key Takeaway